4th Cruiser Squadron

 On 1 May 1912, the Fourth Cruiser Squadron was renamed the Training Squadron.
 With the appointment in 1913 of Rear Admiral Christopher Cradock the squadron ceased to be a training squadron and became part of the First Fleet.
 During World War I, the 4th Cruiser Squadron was commanded by Rear Admiral Christopher Cradock; the squadron was effectively annihilated at the Battle of Coronel 1 November 1914.
+Following Britain's entry into the First World War, the Imperial fortress colony of Bermuda was restored as the main base for the squadron on the North America and West Indies Station (after the war, the 8th Light Cruiser Squadron).